IgorGoP/File-O-Manager/CONTRIBUTING.md

 Enhanced file permission management.
 Performance optimization for large files.
 New integrations with cloud storage services.
-Security and regular updates: Donations allow me to conduct regular security audits, fix vulnerabilities quickly, and ensure that File-OManager stays secure and up to date.
+Security and regular updates: Donations allow me to conduct regular security audits, fix vulnerabilities quickly, and ensure that File-O-Manager stays secure and up to date.

 Support and documentation: Contributions will also enable me to dedicate time to improving documentation and providing better support for users and developers.

-Your contribution supports Open Source: By donating, you're not only supporting File-OManager but also the broader Open Source movement, enabling free tools and software to thrive and benefit everyone.
+Your contribution supports Open Source: By donating, you're not only supporting File-O-Manager but also the broader Open Source movement, enabling free tools and software to thrive and benefit everyone.

 How will donations be used?